Manufacture of an Aluminium replacement Vintage Fraser Nash Racing Car Radiator

 An oblong piece of aluminium sheet was cut and had a half radius rolled into the centre of it.

-This was in fact the rear overhand of the radiator top tank.
-The radius is to allow the fan to run close to the core without striking the bottom of the over hanging top tank.
+This was in fact the rear overhang of the radiator top tank.
+The radius is to allow the fan to run close to the core without striking the bottom of the overhanging top tank.
 A half moon plate was welded into the back of the top tank radius to give a coolant water seal.

 The core and the overhang were then prepared for fitting together.

 The overhang was then TIG welded to the back face of the radiator core.

 The top tank was cut, folded and radiused from a sheet of aluminium and welded to the top overhang.

 The crescent shaped front of the top tank was manufactured and welded onto the radiator.